catspeed-cc/ProtonVPN-server-load/README.md

 **Note:** Currently script is only able to get Tier 2 (premium) servers.
 I am trying to find the API for Tiers 0 & 1.<br />
 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.

-This documentation will be updated when work is complete.

 ## Requirements:

 - Python version 3.5+ (Debian 12 comes with 3.11.2)